 HOW TO SET UP A BASIC REACT ROUTER V6

 React Router v6 has been released for production.
-At the time I am writing this post, the stable version is 6.2.2.
+At the time I am writing this post, the stable version is 6.10.0.
 Therefore, I will be using this version in this post.
-This is a period of transition from react-router V5 to V6.
-The purpose of this article is to help developers to show what changes they need to make in setting up a basic React Router with version 6.
+We are going to see how to set up a basic React router with React Router version 6.

 First of all, you need to have React 16.8 and above to implement React Router v6 because version 6 makes use of a lot of React hooks.